tugberkgoc/foundation-notes/07 Unit Testing.md

 5. And for the `clear()` function as well.

 Try generating a code coverage report, are you getting 100% coverage?
 If not you may need more tests.

+## 2 FIRST Principles

+There are some best practices to follow when writing unit tests.
+The first, **Arrange**, **Act**, **Assert** we have already covered but there is a second, more important one known as [FIRST](https://dzone.com/articles/writing-your-first-unit-tests) and you should ensure you understand and follow these principles to achieve effective unit testing:

+1. **FAST**: In a medium-sized project you might have upwards of a couple of hundred tests and each time your code changes you need to run them all.
+Even if each only took 1 second it would take 3 min+ to run them all!
+The most important thing therefore is that each test should take milliseconds to run and this means **absolutely no test should write to disk** because writing to disk is very slow.
+2. **ISOLATED**: Jest will run your tests in parallel in multiple threads.
+This means you can't predict the order in which the tests will run and so each test must be completely self-contained and not be dependent on other tests.
+3. **REPEATABLE**: A test should produce the same results every time you run it so there should be no external dependencies that might change.
+For example if your code makes an API call there is a risk the data returned will change over time, breaking the test.
+4. **SELF-VALIDATING**: Each test should be able to determine if it passed or failed with no human interpretation required.
+This means it should conform to the **AAA** pattern covered in the previous section.
+5. **TIMELY**: Each test should be written _just before_ the code is implemented.
+You should not write more than one test at a time.
+As you get better at TDD you will find that you can complete an entire TDD red-green-refactor iteration in under 5 min!

+Looking at these rules they all make sense until you try to apply them to a real problem.
+In this section of the lab we will be performing TDD on some code that talks to a relational database.
+This means it could break the first 3 **FIRST** principles!

+1. The database is stored on the hard drive so its really slow to read and write data.
+2. The database is persistent which means all the tests are reading and writing to a single source.
+If the tests run in a different order the data will be different!
+3. If we run a test on a function that adds a record, each time we run the test we will get a different record id and a different number of records in the database.

+### 2.1 Understanding the Code

+You should start by opening the `exercises/07_unit_testing/database/` directory in VS Code using the File menu (as we did in the previous section).

+Start by running the server and interacting with the website.
+Note that it works exactly the same as the previous version.
+Stop and restart the server.
+Notice that, unlike the previous version, it remembers (persists) the list.
+Behind the scenes it is storing the data in an SQLite database called `todo.db`.

+Try deleting the `todo.db` database file and restarting the server, notice that the data is now lost but the server has created a new database file.

+If you examine the code structure it looks superficially like the previous example but there are some key differences.
+The main difference is in the `modules/todo.js` script.

+In this version we export a NodeJS [Class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+Remember these are not OOP classes but syntactical sugar on top of the JS prototypal inheritance.

+1. The constructor takes a single optional parameter which is the name of the database file to use.
+    1. If we don't specify a database filename the database runs [in-memory](https://www.sqlite.org/inmemorydb.html) (more on this later).
+		2. The constructor returns a promise.
+		3. The constructor creates a connection to the database and creates a table if it does not already exist.
+2. Each of the functions is implemented as async methods.
+    1. Each runs an SQL query on the database.

+The `unit tests/todo.js` script contains the same tests as the array-based version but each test now:

+1. Uses an object constructor to get a `ToDo` object asynchronouly.
+2. Calls the appropriate async method(s).

+### 2.2 In-Memory Databases

+As explained earlier, databases break three of the **FIRST** principles because they write to disk and share their data.

+Try running the unit tests multiple times noting that they seem to address _all_ the FIRST principles!
+How is this possible?

+The solution is to run the database _in memory_ rather than writing any data to the hard drive.
+This has two main benefits:

+1. Increased performance since we are not touching the hard drive.
+2. Each open connection to the database creates its own isolated database that can't be seen by other connections, in other words each time we use the object constructor to create a new `ToDo` object, it comes with its own empty database!

+To enable SQLite to run in-memory we simply tell it to use a database file called `:memory:`.

+Almost all databases will have this feature, check the documentation.

+### 2.3 Test Your Understanding

+You will now complete a few more TDD iterations:

+1. What happens if you leave the item box empty?
+This should throw an error, not add a blank item.
+2. What happens if you leave the qty box empty?
+Solve this in a similar way.
+3. What happens if you click on one of the **Delete** links?
+Implement this feature.
+Remember that since this is testing the `delete()` function you need to create a new _test suite_ called `delete()` in the same test suite.
+4. Can you write one or more tests for the `getAll()` function?
+5. And for the `clear()` function as well.

+Note that there appears to be a bug in the VS Code debugger when stepping through a function that returns a promise.
+If the debugger sends you to a script called `async_hooks.js` you can get stuck in an loop.
+When the debugger is highlighting the closing brace of an async function press the **Step Out** button a few times (typically) to return to the parent function.
+Remember you can add breakpoints to the test as well as the module code.